cessda/cessda.guidelines.public/cdc/new-endpoint.md

 Service Provider staff that are concerned with making their study level metadata available via the [CESSDA Data Catalogue](https://datacatalogue.cessda.eu).

-Typical roles are systems administrator/infrastructure manager, research data manager.

-## Usage

-Depending on your role, you may be interested in the technical section (1) or the data-specific sections (2).
-Section 3 is of general interest.

 ## Purpose

 To provide some general guidance to Service Providers about the steps involved in setting up